-When the boat is on the water, water can flow into the boat via components located below the waterline.
+When the boat is on the water, it is possible than water can flow into the boat via components located below the waterline.
 Close the raw water cock (if fitted) or prevent water discharge before working on the raw water system.